simul/simul.github.io/changelist.md

 Version HEAD
 ---
+Wed 15 May : Pass framenumber to DisplaySurface to get consistent framenumbers for multiple windows.
 Mon 13 May : Minor fix to CloudWindow UI layout and colours.
 Minor fix for SetCloudConstants() and FillInQueries().
 SetPrecipitationCentre() removed.
 Mon 13 May : Fix sequencer standalone crash.
 Mon 13 May : Fix shader build path for non-Cmake builds.